bashhack/sesh/docs/ARCHITECTURE.md

 The test helper pattern reuses the test binary itself as the mock, eliminating these issues.

-### Mock Generation Strategy

-Using `mockgen` for consistency:
-- Mocks stay in sync with interfaces
-- Generated code is predictable
-- Reduces boilerplate
-- Enables powerful assertions

 ## Performance: Fast Enough to Not Notice

 ### Startup Performance